eithan1231/SilentMail/README.md

 # Silent mail
 is a free and open source mail program.
 It currently only has the support of receiving mail, but plans to send mail are being worked on.
 If you are looking for a live demo, head over to https://www.silentmail.us.
 The UI part of things are a we-bit bad, but it functions as needed.

+# Known Bugs
+As some of you might notice, there are many bugs.
+Here are some that are known.
+1) TODO: Remember bug that was just created. /duh

 # Installation

 ## Prerequisites